sujaysarraf-dev/restraunt_pos/docs/XAMPP_SETUP.md

 ### 2. **Database Setup**
 1. Open browser and go to: `http://localhost/phpmyadmin`
 2. Create a new database called `restro2`
-3. Import the SQL file: `database_schema.sql`
+3. Import the SQL file: `database/database_schema.sql`
-4. Or run the SQL commands from `database_schema.sql` in phpMyAdmin
+4. Or run the SQL commands from `database/database_schema.sql` in phpMyAdmin

 ### 3. **Access the Application**
 - Open browser and go to: `http://localhost/menu/`